capactio/capact/docs/content-development/guide.md

 The `spec.output` property defines the **TypeInstance**, which this **Interface** returns.

-Although Confluence needs a database, we don't specify it as an input argument here.
+Although Mattermost needs a database, we don't specify it as an input argument here.
 That is because, we leave selecting a database to the **Implementation**.

 ### Create the Type manifests

-Now we need to define the two **Types**, which we use in our **Interface**: `cap.type.productivity.confluence.install-input` and `cap.type.productivity.confluence.config`.
+Now we need to define the two **Types**, which we use in our **Interface**: `cap.type.productivity.mattermost.install-input` and `cap.type.productivity.mattermost.config`.

 <details>
-  <summary>och-content/type/productivity/confluence/install-input.yaml</summary>
+  <summary>och-content/type/productivity/mattermost/install-input.yaml</summary>

 ```yaml
 ocfVersion: 0.0.1